prabhtalwar/prabhtalwar/README.md

 I am **Prabh**. (she/her/hers)

 I am a curious learner.
-💥 Analytical and detail-oriented recent graduate with a Post-Baccalaureate Diploma in Marketing and Data Analytics helped me build analytical and problem-solving skills.
+💥 Analytical and detail-oriented recent graduate with a Post-Baccalaureate Diploma in Marketing and Data Analytics helped me build analytical and problem-solving skills.<br>
 ⌛ Passionate about studying how to improve performance.
 👀 Seeking to leverage data analytical skills to improve corporate performance as a data analyst.
 As a data analytics student, I worked on many small and large-scale datasets and projects which allowed me to expand my data toolset and knowledge.